5532 Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor

 CLASSIFICATION NUMBER 5532

-The Bookstore Shipping and Receiving Supervisor is responsible for coordinating, organizing, and supervising the receiving and shipping activities of the University Bookstore.
-The Shipping and Receiving Supervisor accepts books and merchandise shipments, directs their unpacking, supervises their inventory for accuracy and condition of the order, and identifies and sorts items for placement in storage or on retail shelves.
-The Supervisor assists in pricing books and merchandise, placing those items for sale on display shelves, and replenishing display shelves when needed.
-The Bookstore Shipping and Receiving Supervisor supervises preparation of outgoing shipments of books and merchandise returned to vendors.
-The Bookstore Shipping and Receiving Supervisor updates price and invoice information in the textbook management system and performs periodic updates of the point of sale system.
+The Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor is responsible for coordinating, organizing, and supervising the receiving and shipping activities of the University Bookstore.
+The Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor accepts books and merchandise shipments, directs their unpacking, supervises their inventory for accuracy and condition of the order, and identifies and sorts items for placement in storage or on retail shelves.
+The Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor assists in pricing books and merchandise, placing those items for sale on display shelves, and replenishing display shelves when needed.
+The Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor supervises the preparation of outgoing shipments of books and merchandise returned to vendors.
+The Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor is responsible for all operations of the Bookstore’s PawPrints location in the Plaster Student Union.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: High school diploma or the equivalent is required; some college is preferred.

 Experience: Two years successful experience in stores keeping or related work is required, preferably in a retail environment.
 Experience processing invoices and updating prices is required.
 Experience with an electronic point of sale, inventory, and/or shipping system is required.

 Skills: Supervisory skills are required.
 Computer literacy is required.